 .
 This allows other services to connect to Traefik using Docker networking.web

-:docker network create web
+:docker network create traefik-public

 Make sure you're in the traefik-setup